Intra-African migration: Role of states and regional international institutions

 Historically, colonial occupation and the slave trade have shaped the contemporary migration patterns within and from the African continent.
 During colonial liberation, millions of Africans fled conflicts with colonial powers.
 The establishment of independent states did not entirely create peaceful conditions; political and economic factors as a result of new conflicts contributed to uncertainty as an incentive to leave one's home state.

 Under authoritarian regimes, many more people may wish to migrate but cannot because of the government's increasing willingness to control and restrict emigration.
 Characteristics of the state-formation process such as nationalism, anti-colonial sentiment, xenophobia and protectionism are used in similar vein by several African governments such as Algeria, Egypt and Côte d'Ivoire to discourage emigration (fearing the loss of human capital) and to restrict immigration or foreigners.

 Political stability and national wealth have a particular influence on migration trends in that individuals are less likely to emigrate when they can imagine a future in their home country.
 Those with higher educational and occupational specializations tend to move across borders in search of more diversified and complex labor markets and social opportunities.
 A recent analysis of global migrant stock data found a significantly positive relationship between a state's level of political freedom and emigration.

 In recent years, regional international institutions in Africa have worked to enhance regional integration on the continent by reducing barriers to immigration.
-Regional economic communities such as the Economic Community of West African States (ECOWAS) as well as the East African Community (EAC) have cited free movement of persons as a key tenant of their drive toward greater integration.
+Regional economic communities such as the Economic Community of West African States (ECOWAS) as well as the East African Community (EAC) have cited free movement of persons as a key tenet of their drive toward greater integration.
 Further, ECOWAS has eliminated visa requirements for citizens of member states to support the free movement of people, goods and capital throughout the region.
 The South African Development Community (SADC) also works to promote integration and cooperation among member states.
 Further, in 2018 the African Union adopted a continent wide protocol on free movement to enhance intra-regional migration.
 Most migrants in Africa chose to stay within the region because the prospect of relocating in Europe or North America is tempered by the reality of cumbersome and highly restrictive visa requirements.